FAQ (Frequently Asked Questions) on Intelligence

 What’s Intelligence?

-To discuss an issue meaningfully, it must first be clearly defined.
+To discuss any issue meaningfully, we must first define it clearly.

-Qualitatively, most people perceive intelligence as a very general ability generated by the brain.
+Qualitatively, most people view intelligence as a general ability arising from the brain’s activity.

-One common criticism of IQ is that intelligence cannot be measured or ordered in a meaningful hierarchy.
+A common criticism of IQ testing is that intelligence cannot be measured or arranged in a meaningful hierarchy.

 How valid is this criticism?